GRCh38 · COSMIC v97

 - ATPSK2, CCDS44453.1, O95340, ENSG00000198682.12, NM_001015880.1, NP_001015880

-There is 1 structure for PAPSS2.
-View it in COSMIC-3D.
+There are 3 structures for PAPSS2.
+View them in COSMIC-3D.

 - Number of samples